Heist, Salt, and Idem: Revolutionizing Instance Bootstrapping

-Heist, representing the next stage in the evolution of Salt-SSH, is currently under active development.
+Heist, represents the next stage in the evolution of Salt-SSH.
 Built on the back of asynchronous libraries like asyncssh, Heist seeks to offer a streamlined and efficient way of sending Salt commands over SSH, which reduces the need for full Salt Minion or Master installations.
 Heist is more than just a tool for issuing commands - it also enables bootstrapping of Salt on its targets to establish a persistent master or minion.

 The term "Heist" was originally coined as a play on the Heisenberg principle (The first iteration of the project was just called "heis"), reflecting the "now you see it, now you don't" nature of the deployment process.
 After executing commands via a binary on the target, Heist leaves no trace, akin to a perfect heist.
 This efficient and unobtrusive approach adds a new dimension to system management.

 Bridging the Gap: Heist-Salt